jishrup/jishrup/README.md

 ---

 ### 🌟 Highlights
+- **TallyPrime 3.0**: Led the development of a premier accounting software used by 2M+ users, improving system efficiency and scalability.
+(Repo Not Available : Private to the company)
-- **Database Innovations**: Integrated **state-of-the-art learned indexes** (PGM, Alex, RadixSpline) into **DuckDB**, achieving significant query latency reductions and leveraging Python & Matplotlib for performance visualization.
+- **DuckDB Enhancements**: Integrated **learned indexes** (PGM, Alex, RadixSpline) into **DuckDB**, achieving significant query latency reductions and leveraging Python & Matplotlib for performance analysis.
-- **TallyPrime 3.0**: Led the design and development of a premier accounting software used by 2M+ users, optimizing system efficiency and scalability.
+- **BusTub Development**: Engineered key components such as the buffer pool manager, indexing with extendible hashing, and query execution, ensuring robust scalability and performance.
-- **PostgreSQL Development**: Implemented a new buffer management policy, benchmarking FIFO against Clock-Sweep, to enhance memory efficiency.
+- **PostgreSQL Optimization**: Implemented a new FIFO buffer management policy, benchmarking it against Clock-Sweep to enhance memory efficiency.

 ---